xhuberty/utils.mailer.mail-interface/README.md

 By default, Mouf provides these 4 implementations:

-- <b>SmtpMailService</b>: a mail service that uses a SMTP server to send mails (this is a wrapper using the Zend_Mail library).
-It is available in the package <em>utils/mailer/smtp-mail-service</em>.
+- [**SmtpMailService**](http://mouf-php.com/packages/mouf/utils.mailer.smtp-mail-service/README.md): a mail service that uses a SMTP server to send mails (this is a wrapper using the Zend_Mail library).
 - <b>SimpleMailService</b>: a mail service that uses the PHP <code>mail</code> function to send mails.
 It is available in the package <em>utils/mailer/simple-mail-service</em>.
+(TODO: needs migration from Mouf1)
-- <b>DBMailService</b>: a mail service that does not send any mails.
+- [<b>DBMailService</b>](http://mouf-php.com/packages/mouf/utils.mailer.db-mail-service/README.md): a mail service that does not send any mails.
 Instead, it writes the mail in a MySQL database.
 It can forward the mail later to another mail service that will actually send the mail.
 This mail server is available in the package <em>utils/mailer/db-mail-service</em>.
 - <b>NullMailService</b>: a mail service that does not send any mails.
 This is useful to disable the sending of mails when developing an application.
 It is available in the package <em>utils/mailer/null-mail-service</em>.
+(TODO: needs migration from Mouf1)

 Each mail service must extend the <code>MailServiceInterface</code> interface that is part of the package utils/mailer/mail-interface.